 The No2H8 Crime Awards honour those individuals and organisations who stand against hatred, prejudice and intolerance.
 These are annual awards that go through a public nomination process and through two national judging panels.
-They are usually held in September of each year.
+This year the awards will be held on 7th November 2019.

 Key Leadership Team